0xcrust/pandora/README.md

 Pandora: Decentralized fundraising platform.

 ## Description
-Pandora is a smart contract that replicates the idea of goFundMe, a fundraising platform with which users can source for fund from benefactors.
-It implements the concept of rounds(a single fundraising campaign might have multiple rounds) and allows for staking of a native token.
+Pandora is a smart contract that replicates the idea of a traditional fundraising platform with which users can source for funds from benefactors, except it's fully decentralized!
+It implements the concept of rounds (a single fundraising campaign might have multiple rounds) and allows for staking of a native token.
 Stakers get benefits such as being able to flag a campaign as fraudulent and taking part in voting to decide whether or not a campaign may begin the next round.
 Donators to a round of a campaign also get to participate in the vote that decides whether or not that campaign may progress to the next round based on its perceived validity.

 Pandora lives on the Solana devnet at address: **DLkygNkiyVjJ4hu2fVV7M1fjX8DKdXbB3TgFmfwwKfqr**